 Figure S1.
-The proportions (mean ± SE) of prey sources (rice herbivores, tourist herbivores, detritivores) consumed in the diet of predators in organic and conventional rice farms over crop stages in each study year: (a), (d), and (g) indicate all predators as a whole feeding guild; (b), (e), and (h) indicate spiders; (c), (f), and (i) indicate ladybeetles.
-The proportions were computed from the Bayesian posterior means of replicate farms.
+Stable isotope biplot of rice plant and the three prey sources in the study.
+The points represent the mean values of isotope samples in respective prey guilds pooled across all three study years; error bars represent 95% confidence intervals.

 Figure S2.
+The proportions (mean ± SE) of prey sources (rice herbivores, tourist herbivores, detritivores) consumed in the diet of predators in organic and conventional rice farms over crop stages in each study year: (a), (d), and (g) indicate both predators as a whole feeding guild; (b), (e), and (h) indicate spiders; (c), (f), and (i) indicate ladybeetles.
+The proportions were computed from the Bayesian posterior medians of diet estimates in replicate farms.

+Figure S3.
 Daily mean temperature and precipitation of the study sites during the rice growth season (April to July) of the three study years.
 Observation data from the closest local weather station (Yuanli station) to the study farms were retrieved from the Central Weather Bureau Observation Data Inquire System (https://e-service.cwb.gov.tw/HistoryDataQuery/index.jsp).